-Precharging All: Starts with registration of a PRECHARGE ALL command and ends when ^tRP is met.
-Once ^tRP is met, all banks will be in the idle state.
+Precharging all: Starts with registration of a PRECHARGE ALL command and ends when

+^tRP is met.
+After ^tRP is met, all banks will be in the idle state.
-6. All states and sequences not shown are illegal or reserved.

-7. Not bank-specific; requires that all banks are idle.

-8. May or may not be bank-specific; if all banks are to be precharged, all must be in a valid state for precharging.

-9. Not bank-specific; BURST TERMINATE affects the most recent READ or WRITE burst, regardless of bank.

-10. READs or WRITEs listed in the Command (Action) column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled.

-11. Does not affect the state of the bank and acts as a NOP to that bank.
+- 6. All states and sequences not shown are illegal or reserved. - 7.
+Not bank-specific; requires that all banks are idle. - 8.
+May or may not be bank-specific; if all banks are to be precharged, all must be in a valid state for precharging. - 9.
+Not bank-specific; BURST TERMINATE affects the most recent READ or WRITE burst, regardless of bank. - 10.
+READs or WRITEs listed in the Command (Action) column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled. - 11.
+Does not affect the state of the bank and acts as a NOP to that bank.

-TRUTH TABLE 4 - CURRENT STATE BANK n - COMMAND TO BANK m

-(Notes: 1-6; notes appear below and on next page)
+Table 9: Truth Table 4 - Current State Bank n, Command to Bank mNotes 1-6 apply to entire table; notes appear below and on next page